nrfconnect/sdk-nrf/doc/nrf/ug_multi_image.rst

 To turn an application that you have implemented into a child image that can be included in a parent image, you must update the build scripts to enable the child image and add the required configuration options.
 You should also know how image-specific variables are disambiguated and what targets of the child images are available.

+Enabling an existing image through Kconfig can not be done through menuconfig, but must instead be done by modifying Kconfig fragments, such as :file:`prj.conf`.
+This is due to image configuration being interdependent.

 Updating the build scripts
 ==========================